-The Council supports its residents, in so far as is reasonably possible, where the situation overwhelms their ability to support themselves.
+The council supports its residents, in so far as is reasonably practicable, where the situation overwhelms their ability to support themselves.

-The Council uses business continuity management to maintain critical services, including the emergency responses functions detailed in this plan.
-Business continuity management is detailed in the Corporate Business Disruption Response Plan.
+The council uses business continuity arrangements to maintain critical services, including the emergency responses functions detailed in this plan.
+Business continuity arrangements are detailed in each services business continuity plans.
 Though elements of this plan can be used in isolation, it is better to activate all the departments identified and then to scale-down the response accordingly, rather than delaying their activation until the emergency event, situation or major incident escalates.

-Incidents known or believed to involve Vulnerable Persons or Children need to be brought to the urgent attention of specialist council services such as Adult Social Care and Children's & Young Persons Services (out of hours, to the Emergency Duty Team) so that they can discharge the council's specific legal responsibilities as appropriate.
+Incidents known or believed to involve vulnerable persons or children need to be brought to the urgent attention of specialist council services such as Adult Social Care and Children's & Young Persons Services (out of hours, to the Emergency Duty Team) so that they can discharge the council's specific legal responsibilities as appropriate.
 For further information please refer to the 'Identifying Vulnerable People Protocol'.